SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ## Creating VMs with diskless flavors

 ### Horizon
-In the second page of the create instance dialogues, you can chose to create a volume of any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon destruction of the VM
+On the second page of the create instance dialogues, you can choose to create a volume of any size you want (though you better make it large enough to accommodate the needs of the used image) and you can also choose that the disk should be destroyed upon destruction of the VM